Duration: 4 years full time

 Your future career

-A Law and Criminology degree at Royal Holloway makes you highly employable in the UK and internationally.
-As well as a legal career, the transferable skills gained will form the basis of a career in the criminal justice and publi service agencies.
+A Law degree at Royal Holloway makes you highly employable in the UK and internationally.
+As well as a career in law, the transferable skills gained will form the basis of a career in the criminal justice agencies.
 You will be equipped with the knowledge, skills and experiences essential to advance your future career or move onto further study and pursue a career in research and evaluation in academic and policy contexts.

 Fees & funding